 First, and most important, your baby sleeps more of the time & more deeply during their first week.
 Being able to move your baby around while he remains soundly asleep is vital to the success of the photo session.
 If he is awake & wriggling through most of the session, it will be difficult to capture beautiful, peaceful shots of baby, and he will quickly become niggly after being repeatedly moved around.
 During his first week however, he’ll sleep through just about anything, which will mean smooth sailing for your photo session!

 Your baby will be changing so fast during his first two weeks that he will so quickly lose that ‘newborn’ look.
 Capture it while it lasts!
-In addition, the earlier your infant photos are done, the less likely he is to have developed baby acne or flakey skin, which is rather a challenge to smooth out during editing.
+In addition, the earlier your infant photos are done, the less likely he is to have developed baby acne or flaky skin, which is rather a challenge to smooth out during editing.

 Outfit choice can have quite an impact on your photos, so plan your outfits before baby is born.
 Trust me, the last thing you’ll have energy for with a new baby in the house is outfit planning!
 For some great ideas & inspiration, check out my Newborn Photography Pinterest Board.